Facing Evil with Candice DeLong

-Facing Evil with Candice DeLong is an American documentary television series on Investigation Discovery that debuted on November 25, 2010, as a two-part special, which later turned into a full series.
+Facing Evil with Candice DeLong is an American television documentary series on Investigation Discovery that debuted on November 25, 2010, as a two-part special, which later turned into a full series.
 Facing Evil is hosted by former FBI Profiler Candice DeLong as she visits different women's prisons and talks with female prisoners.
 At the end, she states whether or not she believes that someone is being truthful about what they're saying.
+The series ran for four seasons, ending in 2014.